zhiquanyeo/platform-raspberrypi/README.md

 [![Build Status](https://github.com/platformio/platform-raspberrypi/workflows/Examples/badge.svg)](https://github.com/platformio/platform-raspberrypi/actions)

 > [!NOTE]
-> This fork was created due to the lack of ongoing development for Raspberry Pi RP2040 and RP2350 Arduino Core for PlatformIO.
+> This fork was created due to the lack of ongoing upstream development of the Raspberry Pi RP2040 and RP2350 Arduino Core for PlatformIO.
 >
 > For additional information, please refer to these GitHub links:
 >